forestgrape/coronavirus/4_immunological/immune_system.md

-## Inherited, Adapted and Learned Immunity
+## Variability of the Immune System

-The entire immune system adapts the way and strength of protection provided at each location in the body.
+The entire immune system varies both during lifetime and from generation to generation:
+1. the way and strength of protection provided at each location in the body.
+2. the mechanisms targets are handled
+3. the targets recognized and handled.

+(1.) and (2.) don't involve a change of the targets throughout the lifetime.
+The part of the immune system which vary only through 1. and 2. are called [innate immunity](#innate-immune-system), since the target capabilities are present upon birth.
+The parts of the immunity which can acquire new target capabilities upon encounter with new things are called [acquired immunity](#acquired-immunity).

+#### Factors Influencing Changes
 The immune adaption depends both on the personal history of exposure to pathogens and the one, ones the ancestors have been exposed to (genetic adaption)
 * lifetime adaption: personal history of exposure to antigens experienced to be harmful.
 One hand hand more immune cells may relocate or replicate increased in locations where pathogens haven been observed.
 On the other hand the specific parts of immune systems have mechanism of memorizing seen pathogens ([Variable Immune System](#acquired-immunity))
 * generational adaption: personal and ancestral exposures are memorized and cause both the innate and acquired immune system to adapt

-### Innate Immune Systems
+### Innate Immune System

 ###### Innate Immunity
 > The innate immunity are mechanisms that have constant recognition patterns throughout lifetime.